 Search for discount codes for gear you need

 If you’re not used to traveling with your pet, you might need some extra gear.
 Things like crates or carriers, a car seat so a smaller dog can see out the window and harnesses all make for a safer trip.
-If you don’t already have these items, search for discount codes at websites like RetailMeNot to see if any stores that sell pet products have a code you can use.
+If you don’t already have these items, search the NEA Discount Marketplace for cash back savings at a slew of stores that sell pet items, such as PetSmart and Chewy.
+You can also look for discount codes at websites like RetailMeNot to see if any stores that sell pet products have a code you can use.

 Consider pet insurance